 - No-product MVP: Creating a blueprint of your idea, similar to the approach that Groupon took.

 - Single feature MVP: Launching an MVP with just one feature that your users need.

-User feedback is an important aspect of MVP software development.
+User feedback is an important aspect used by MVP development company and clients to ensure quality of the product.
 This step helps you in ensuring that you follow the build-measure-learn loop and create an outstanding product with the features that your customers need.

 Validating your Minimum Viable Product